Klopp less excited about second final appearance

 "I'm really happy being here with this group of players.
 They fought so hard for this and they deserve to be here."

-And Klopp is in no doubt as to what has driven his side to their unexpected success in Europe this season, as they go in search of a sixth European crown against a Madrid side chasing their third in a row.
+Klopp is in no doubt as to what has driven his side to its unexpected success in Europe this season, as it goes in search of a sixth European crown against a Madrid side chasing its third in a row.

 "Spirit, 100 per cent.
-Spirit which we created during the season," he commented.
+Spirit which we created during the season," Klopp said.
 "Nine months ago we were already a good football team but the boys are ready for the big things.

 "We maybe dreamt of being in a final but it's only possible because of the performances.